JuditKaramazov/SummerCodeFest-PlantYourLife/README.md

 - A collection of `several plants` and `environments`, each one with their own particularities and preferences.
 - Some not-so-accurate descriptions of... human beings?
 Plants?
 Both?
 - A customizable alarm allowing the user to `manage the watering time` of their plants by `notifying` them on their phones.
 - A `private section` (called `My Plants`) displaying the user's `selected reminders`.
-If these reminders are not necessary anymore, there's possibility to `delete` them.
+If these reminders are not necessary anymore, there's a possibility to `delete` them.
 - A bunch of bad jokes, puns and tons of courage for the ones struggling with a new reality.

-As for the `images` that I decided to incorporate, my intention was to properly capture a cheerful spirit that would not have been possible to recreate without [Freepik](https://www.freepik.com/) amazing artists and contributions.
+As for the `images` that I decided to incorporate, my intention was to properly capture a cheerful spirit that would not have been possible to recreate without [Freepik](https://www.freepik.com/)'s amazing artists and contributions.
 As usual, thank you so much for such incredible art!
 On the other hand, I highly encourage you to give [Screely](https://screely.com/) or [Mockuper](https://mockuper.net/generator) a try for your mockups and screenshots.

 <p align="center">